Our Why They Work series explores what makes a leading artist unique.

 Björklund’s paintings possess a dreamlike quality.
 They live somewhere in between familiarity and obscurity.
 His forms often feel like they’re shrouded in the mist of a hazy memory.
 Presented as isolated figures, there’s just enough information to inspire nostalgia, yet enough omitted to keep you wondering why.

-Björklund tries to “convey a sense of stillness or hovering, not a frozen moment” and his masterful control of edges plays a large role in doing so.
-It’s interesting that a portrait painter would choose to omit parts of the face, but there is good reason for doing so.
 Photographs betray the true nature of memory.
 We don’t experience the world in such sharp focus and this is perhaps the magic to the strange feeling of familiarity one gets when looking at Björklund’s paintings.
 By omitting specifics, he allows viewers to project characters from their own lives into his work.
-Though his figures often possess soft, out of focus features, they also have moments of extreme clarity – a sharp nose or well-defined musculature will pierce through the fog in high fidelity, perhaps the parts that leave the biggest impression.
+Though his figures often possess soft, out of focus features, they also have moments of extreme clarity—a sharp nose or well-defined musculature will pierce through the fog in high fidelity, perhaps the parts that leave the biggest impression.

 Mainly working in oil and watercolor, his choice of medium fully supports this style of painting, allowing edges to blend and bleed into nothing.
 An overabundance of soft edges can quickly lose attention, but Björklund is a master of shape design.
 The way he organizes his edges, alternating between soft and hard feels rhythmic, as if they were playing out in accordance to some pattern we’re not privy to.

-At just 32, Björklund has a long career ahead of him.
+Currently in his early thirties, Björklund has a long career ahead of him.
 His command over color and edge, and his ability to create an interactive experience for the viewer make him a stand-out contemporary talent, and that… is why they work.